19 Best Online Jobs for Students in 2026

 Average pay: $15 to $30 per hour

-Taking on web design while still in school can be a helpful way to practice your skills and build your portfolio.
-Not to mention, that class will get a lot more interesting when you can earn money from the skills you learn on a daily basis!
-If you’re not studying web design but you’re interested in learning, you can teach with online courses.
+Working on web design projects while you’re still in school is a great way to apply what you’re learning and build your portfolio.
+Your classes can become even more engaging once you start earning money from the skills you’re learning every day.
+If you’re not studying web design but you’re interested in learning, you can teach yourself with online courses.

 Skills needed: